petertea96/Computer-Cluster-Help/README.md

 echo 'our job worked!'

 FYI - I've created and have provided this bash script as yourjob.sh (check out the files I've provided in this directory...).
-You should first change the email address in the bash script, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).
+You should first change the email address in the bash script, and then try to submit this as a job onto the cluster (read step 6 first).

 4. -	When you save your bash scripts, always make sure to have the extension .sh

 ## **6. Submit your .sh files onto CAC:**

 -	Here is the command: sbatch yourjob.sh

-## **7. Sometimes when you submit your .sh jobs, you may encounter an error message such as:**
+- Sometimes when you submit your .sh jobs, you may encounter an error message such as:

-“sbatch: error: Batch script contains DOS line breaks (\r\n) “sbatch: error: instead of expected UNIX line breaks (\n)
+*  “sbatch: error: Batch script contains DOS line breaks (\r\n)
+*  “sbatch: error: instead of expected UNIX line breaks (\n)

 -	One possible solution is this code: